 As Professor of Finance at the University of Edinburgh, Deputy Scientific Director at the Fondazione European Capital Markets Cooperative Research Centre in Pescara and Fellow at the RoZetta Institute in Sydney, Gbenga’s research sits at the intersection of the economics of markets (financial and environmental), data science and policy.
 His work on the microstructure of high-tech financial markets has interested practitioners and policy makers/regulators, and the Financial Conduct Authority (FCA), where he is often a Research Visitor – his research on dark pools and interest rate swaps were also published by the FCA.

-Debi Fry is a Senior Lecturer in Child Protection, co-director of the End Violence Lab and lead for the UNICEF Long-Term Framework Agreement at the University of Edinburgh.
-Dr Fry leads a wide variety of research globally on preventing violence against children and ensuring effective responses with the goal that all children can grow up free from experiencing violence.
+Debi is a Professor of International Child Protection Research and Director of Data for Childlight, a new global data institute at the University of Edinburgh focused on understanding the prevalence and nature of child sexual exploitation and abuse globally.
+She is also lead for the UNICEF Long-Term Framework Agreement at the University of Edinburgh.
+Prof Fry leads a wide variety of research globally on preventing violence against children and ensuring effective responses with the goal that all children can grow up free from experiencing violence.